 Deciding to divorce is a big decision.
 Parents often wonder if there is a perfect time to make a move.

 Some difficulties divorced or separated parents may face are:

 - Long term effects on children

 - Financial Implications

-No matter the age, there are many lasting effects of divorce on children.
-Some of the effects include:
+No matter the child’s age, there are many lasting effects of divorce on the most children’s lives.